pagopa/terraform-azurerm-v3/kubernetes_workload_identity_configuration/README.md

-# kubernetes pod identity
+# kubernetes workload identity configuration

-Module that allows the creation of a workload identity.
+Module that allows the configuration of a workload identity.

-To enable workload identity this others resources are created:
+To enable workload identity this others resources are created/configured:

-* user managed identity
+* user managed identity (already present into the system)
 * federated identity
 * key vault policy
 * service account with user managed client id